 Student parking permits may be purchased before the beginning of each semester online, through Reg-E or at the accounting office at any campus.
 If purchased before school starts they will be sent by mail to the address that the student has on record with admissions.
 Permits purchased after the first day of the semester must be picked up in campus police.
 SDCCD student identification is required to pick up a permit.

 Only one permit per student may be purchased.

 Faculty/Staff Parking Permits

-Faculty/Staff must complete a parking faculty/staff permit request form.
-Forms may be picked up from any college police office.
+Faculty/Staff must print and complete a Faculty/Staff Permit request form.
+Hard copies of forms may be picked up from any college police office.
 Once it is complete and the appropriate signatures are on the request, return it to the college police office at the campus of employment.
 You may also e-mail the completed application to PARKING@SDCCD.EDU.
 Generally, depending on number of requests, processing of the permit may take 5-10 working days.
 Once the permit application is processed the employee will be notified and they may pick the permit up at the college police office.
 Employees must pick up their permit in person and show identification (SDCCD ID card, Driver's license, California ID card etc ... are examples of valid forms of identification).